Strength and Weakness in Interview: Best Answer with Examples

 The best formula could be to first state your weakness, followed by adding context and a specific story or example of how this trait has emerged in your professional life.
 This will give your employer an insight into your level of self-awareness and commitment to professional growth.

 By understanding your greatest strengths and weaknesses in an interview, you can leave a lasting impression and increase your chances of success.
-Here are some examples of how to answer what are your greatest strength in a job interview.
+Here are some examples of how to answer the question on “greatest strengths” in a job interview.

 1. Fast Learner

 Example 1: “I have always been a fast learner.
-As a kid, I used to read different kinds of books from fictional to autobiographies and encyclopedias.
+As a kid, I used to read different kinds of books, from fiction to autobiographies and encyclopedias.
 Growing up, I got fascinated with learning languages and then learning programming and coding.
-I consider my habit of consistently learning something new as one of my strengths as I am always ready to take up new things, grow and evolve into a better version of myself.”
+I consider my habit of consistently learning something new as one of my strengths, as I am always ready to take up new things, grow, and evolve into a better version of myself.”

 2. Great Communication Skills